hpe-storage/scod/docs/learn/persistent_storage/index.md

 kubectl get pods
 ```

-Now that you have familiarized yourself with your cluster, lets configure the Kubernetes dashboard.
+Now that you have familiarized yourself with your cluster, let's configure the Kubernetes dashboard.

 ---